 Solutions for Insecure Deserialization

 Remediation cost for a breach due to an exploit of this nature are typically high based on Oracle’s SEI CERT Coding Standards for JAVA (2018).
-Praetorian Secure offers services to harden and prevent applications (web, software, or mobile) from being exploited by known vulnerabilities including:
+Praetorian Secure offers services to prevent applications (web, software, or mobile) from being exploited by known vulnerabilities including: